gbeced/pyalgotrade/doc/tutorial.rst

 I hope you enjoyed this quick introduction.
 I'd recommend you to download PyAlgoTrade here: http://gbeced.github.io/pyalgotrade/downloads/index.html and get started writing you own strategies.

+You can also find more examples in the :ref:`samples-label` section.